LostLightProjects/jellyfin-skill/README.md

 ## About
 Stream music from your Jellyfin server using Mycroft!
 Play all songs by an artist or an instant mix of any artist/album/song in your Jellyfin library.

-This has been tested on Ubuntu using VLC audio backend.
+This has been tested on Zorin OS 16 (Ubuntu 20.04 LTS) using VLC audio backend.

+## Bugs
+* Common Play Framework not working with anything except "pause, next song, stop, resume"
+* I can't seem to get it to play a specific song

+## Fixed Issues
+* Playlists now play
+* Settings in home.mycroft.ai fixed (wasn't showing up)

 ## Installation
 * mycroft-msm install https://github.com/ghostbuster84/jellyfin-mycroft-skill/